Video Game: Pokémon Trozei!

 - Hoist by His Own Petard: In Shuffle, Disruptions that cause your own Pokémon tiles to transform can cause this.
 This may happen because of two things: 1) The transformed tiles match in a row and damage the opponent, and may possibly start a combo, or 2) the resulting Pokémon's type is super effective against the opponent.
 The latter is even more hilarious if the opponent and the Disruption Pokémon are both of a type super effective against itself, like Ghost or Dragon.

 - Interface Screw: Bosses in the original can use a "Jammer" move that temporarily turns all Pokémon shapes into silhouettes.

 - In-Universe Game Clock: In Battle Trozei!, Espeon and Solrock only appear during the day, and Umbreon and Lunatone only appear at night.
 Additionally, the Safari Jungle has a different set of wild Pokémon every day of the week.

 - Last Lousy Point: Legendaries in the original are this, if one wants to complete the National Pokédex.
 They only appear very rarely, and only under very specific circumstances.

-- Match Three Game: Three Pokémon are required to make a match in Battle Trozei!, four in the original, and five in the original's Forever mode.
+- Match Three Game: Three Pokémon are required to make a match in Battle Trozei! and Shuffle, four in the original, and five in the original's Forever mode.

 - Metal Slime: Every level in the original had three "Can you Trozei these?"
 Pokémon.
 They were rare enough that it was possible to clear the level without seeing one, they would disappear if you couldn't Trozei them fast enough, and this was the only way to get Pokédex data for them.

-- Microtransactions: Shuffle will operate using this business model.
+- Microtransactions: Shuffle operates using this business model.